-From 1 April 2017 council tax in Angus increased.
+From 1 April 2018 council tax in Angus will increase.

-You can find out which council tax band your property is in at the Scottish Assessors Association website by entering your postcode.
+You can find out which council tax band your property is in, and information on appeals, at the Scottish Assessors Association website by entering your postcode.

 The breakdown of the council tax increase is shown in the table below.

 This council tax charge does not include Scottish Water's water and sewerage charges.